 At the early ages when human civilization began Yoga arose along with it.When humans first experienced or felt the spiritual potential they started to emerge techniques to develop it.
 The science of yoga was evolved by wise men and women or sages all over the world.

 In today’s world people describe yoga in many different ways.
 Some says it’s about practicing Meditation.
-Others say it’s about learning and doing different types of breathing, or some even say that it’s only about learning asanas and making the body flexible.
-Others believe that it’s a religion (not true).
+Others say it’s about learning and doing different types of breathing, or some even say that it’s only about learning asanas and making the body strong and flexible.
+I have also come across people who believe that it’s a religion, NO its not.
 Yoga has nothing to do with religion; it is a vast science of spirituality which can be practiced by anyone in this whole universe.
-Religions, casts, names and the border lines on our mother earth are only made by us humans.
+Religions, casts, names and the borderlines on our mother earth are only made by us humans.

 When the water is still in the lake, you can see deep inside to the bottom.